 Standing committees are the life blood of an NAACP Branch.
 Stafford NAACP must have at least three members and a chair for the committee to be viable within our organization.
 Members can join or chair one or more committees.
-We need you to choose the committee or committees that best suits your goals, energy and ability.
+We need you to choose the committee or committees that best suit your goals, energy and ability.
 We need you to roll up your sleeves, volunteer and jump right in to help our community and our unit.
 Those interested in joining or chairing specific committees should send an email to infoStaffordNAACP@gmail.com.
 Not listed below is the Executive Committee, which includes the chairs of these committees, appointed positions and the elected branch officers.
-To join any of these committees, contact the committee chair or the membership chair Yolanda Roussell.
+To join any of these committees, contact the Committee Chair listed below.

 Chair: Jim Minor